NFL still considering scheduling options, Week 18 unchanged

 The NFL is still considering various options following the suspension of the Bills-Bengals game, including possibly eliminating the bye week before the Super Bowl.

-The Bills-Patriots game set for Sunday and the rest of the Week 18 games remain on schedule.
+The Bills-Patriots game set for Sunday in Buffalo and the rest of the Week 18 games remain on schedule.

 The pivotal Bills-Bengals game was suspended Monday night after Buffalo safety Damar Hamlin collapsed and went into cardiac arrest while making a tackle in the first quarter.